sammyrulez/ScalatraShiro/README.md

 [![Coverage Status](https://coveralls.io/repos/sammyrulez/ScalatraShiro/badge.svg)](https://coveralls.io/r/sammyrulez/ScalatraShiro)

-ScalatraShiro is an itegration to enable the use of Apache Shiro in Scalatra Application.
+ScalatraShiro is an integration to enable the use of Apache Shiro in Scalatra Application.
-It is not a replacement for scalatra auth (Scentry) but exteds it with a authorizazion layer ( roles and permissions)
+It is not a replacement for scalatra auth (Scentry) but extends it with a authorization layer ( roles and permissions).
+Also Shiro provides several implementations for persistence and integrations with SSO systems ( CAS etc.)

 ##Installation